 - Links within content are more effective than links in a sidebar or footer.

-- Internal links can help to reduce bounce rate of your website and user spends more time on your site.
+- Internal links can help to reduce the bounce rate of your website and the user spends more time on your site.

 - Using internal linking can benefit the user experience and enhances your SEO.

 2. Off Page SEO